Here are some FAQs to help you take your first steps…

 Yes!
-The OIB & BFI are officially part of the standard Baccalaureate in the French educational system.
+The BFI are officially part of the standard Baccalaureate in the French educational system.

-Furthermore, the OIB programme is practise in international schools throughout the world and is recognised by all major universities and higher educational institutions.
+Furthermore, the BFI programme is practise in international schools throughout the world and is recognised by all major universities and higher educational institutions.

 Who are the teachers?

 Our teachers are all fully qualified practitioners with experience in teaching English and History within a bilingual context.
 Most are British, but we also have American and French colleagues.
 All are fluent in English and have been especially selected because of their commitment to the teaching of English in an Anglo-French context.

 Does English 31 offer English language classes for adults?